eraybasar/pesdk-docs/_guides/android/v3_1/introduction/configuration.md

 title: &title Configuration # title as shown in the menu and

 menuitem: *title
-order: 0
+order: 2
-platform:
-  - android
+platform: android
-version:
-  - v3_1
+version: v3_1
 category:
   - guide
-  - feature
+  - introduction
 tags: &tags # tags that are necessary
   - photo editor